Mulwor/note-app/0_interview/on-english/js/3-week/add.md

 <details>
 <summary>Tell me about scopes in JavaScript and how many is it?</summary>

-Scope defines where variables are accessible.
+Scope defines where a variable is available.
 In javaScript has 3 main types of scope:

 1. `Global scope` - Variables declared outside any function or block scopes and they are accessible everywhere.